 Having failed to achieve the work balance for which he was hoping, he was delighted to be appointed as full-time Assistant Director of Music at St Edmundsbury Cathedral in 2011, where he enjoyed accompanying on the newly refurbished glorious Harrison & Harrison organ, including for two Radio 3 broadcasts and one CD recording.
 He also directed the St Edmundsbury Singers and had responsibility for visiting choirs and lunchtime recitals.
 His time at the Cathedral was one of significant personal developments: he became a driver in 2012, married Kat in 2014 and became a Fellow of the Royal College of Organists in 2015.

-As a freelance musician, Dan’s 2020 involves playing at Bradford, Chelmsford, Hereford, Oxford, Southwark and St Edmundsbury Cathedrals, as well as Bath Abbey, and conducting at Canterbury Cathedral.
-When he's not working, Dan enjoys working (both with music and with computers), cycling and looking after 3-year-old Emily.
+As a freelance musician, Dan’s 2020 involves playing at Bradford, Chelmsford, Hereford, Oxford, Southwark and St Edmundsbury Cathedrals, and conducting at Canterbury Cathedral.
+When he's not working, Dan enjoys working (both with music and with computers), proof-reading, cycling and looking after 3-year-old Emily.